Here is the three-part series on the IOS in sequence.

 What is the Inside/Outside Strategy (IOS)?

 The inside/outside strategy (IOS) is an approach to organizing and movement building that emphasizes learning from and coordination with resistance movements and political positions you do not completely agree with.
-By proposing a “both/and” rather than an “either/or” attitude toward ideas and tactics, the inside/outside strategy is an alternative to the endless polemic and fragmentation that characterizes the conventional left-wing pursuit of the “right line.”
+By proposing a “both/and” rather than an “either/or” attitude toward ideas and tactics, the inside/outside strategy is a way to resolve the static binaries and false choices that divide us and waste our energies.
+The IOS is an alternative to the endless polemic and fragmentation that characterizes the conventional left-wing pursuit of the “right line.”
 The inside/outside strategy is particularly useful in organizing mass movements, coalitions, big-tent political parties and revolutions.

 The inside/outside strategy is a way to understand how the disparate currents of the labor and social movements could converge, making the whole greater than the sum of its parts.
 In particular, the IOS appreciates that negotiations with power holders are weak without direct pressure that disruptive actions bring to bear.
 Martin Luther King wrote: